 Camille Seals joins The Agnes Irwin School (AIS), a college preparatory school for girls PreK through Grade 12, as Assistant Head of School for Academics and Inclusive Excellence.
 In this new position, she will be responsible for three key areas: academic programming from PreKindergarten through Grade 12 and the corresponding professional development for faculty and staff; equity and inclusion initiatives at AIS; and the Center for the Advancement of Girls, which researches leading girl-centered pedagogies and creates partnerships and programs designed specifically for AIS students.

-The search was led by Sue Bosland, Partner, and Sherry Coleman, Partner, and assisted by Lisa Solinsky, Associate, and Kelly Lewis, Junior Associate.
+The search was led by Sue Bosland, Partner, and Sherry Coleman, Partner, and assisted by Lisa Solinsky, Associate.

 Seals comes to AIS from the Hathaway Brown School in Shaker Heights, Ohio, where she has served as Director of the school's Aspire Program, an academic enrichment and leadership development program for high-achieving girls, and its Center for Multicultural Affairs.